neerajam042008-collab/Prompt-Engineering-EXP.No-2/README.md

 CHATGPT Step-by-step solution:

-Rahul’s age = 10 years.
-Anita is 5 years older than Rahul.
-So we add 5 to Rahul’s age.
-Calculation: 10 + 5 = 15 ✅ Final Answer: Anita is 15 years old.
-GEMINI To find out how old Anita is, we can follow these simple steps:

 Identify Rahul's current age: From the information given, we know Rahul is 10 years old.
 Identify the age difference: The problem states that Anita is 5 years older than Rahul.